For a consultation on dental implants or dentures, contact your Westchester prosthodontist today.Request an Appointment

 The word “prosthodontist” literally means someone who deals with the replacement of teeth.
 Prosthodontics is one of only nine specialties recognized by the American Dental Association, and revolves around the art and science restoring form and function to the teeth.
 The study of prosthodontics involves the diagnosis and rehabilitation of complex oral disorders and diseases, along with focusing on patient comfort, appearance, and health.
-Prosthodontists specialize in treating patients with missing teeth or damaged oral tissues, as well as treatment planning and preventive care.
+Our Westchester prosthodontists specialize in treating patients with missing teeth or damaged oral tissues, as well as treatment planning and preventive care.

 Here are just a few of the services offered by prosthodontists:

 Prosthodontists specialize in replacing lost teeth, offering partial dentures, full Westchester dentures, and even implant-supported dentures to correct the smile.

 Our Westchester prosthodontists are also trained in dental implants from planning to placement, as well as maintenance.

 If you were born with maxillofacial problems such as cleft palate, missing teeth, or a misshapen jaw, prosthodontists can design prostheses to help you to talk and chew normally.

 Although cosmetic dentistry isn’t a specialty recognized by the American Dental Association, prosthodontists are more prepared than any other dental specialist to handle cosmetic dental issues.
 In addition to offering dental bonding and teeth whitening, prosthodontists can also help you with gum contouring, tooth reshaping, and even crown lengthening.

 When a patient has an oral condition severe enough that it requires multiple specialists, prosthodontists are often called on oversee treatment.
 Prosthodontists frequently handle complex care management for problems due to trauma or cancer, so that the specialist can correct oral tissues, teeth, and overall cosmetic appearance.